 The saltpans and swampland area is now incorporated into a Wetlands project, a joint venture between Alcoa Australia and the Department of Conservation and Natural Resources.
-The former signal station for the Geelong Harbour Trust is now used as the information centre for this project.
+The former signal station for the Geelong Harbor Trust is now used as the information centre for this project.

 Beyond the sealed road, an exposed area of low scrub and sandy beach is utilised by fishermen and paddlers.

 Point Henry was first described by Lieutenant Woodriff of the Calcutta in 1803.

 the land varies in height and quality, at first low and sandy, then rising from cliffs of Marle to a moderate elevation; a flat of mud and weeds runs off this shore half a mile, which renders landing inconvenient at all times.1

 Dr. Alexander Thompson, who became a prominent Geelong settler, shipped his sheep from Launceston to Pt.
 Henry in May, 1836.